Koh Tao vs Koh Phangan: Which Island is Better in 2026?

 In Koh Phangan, it’s definitely easier to find the right accommodation simply because the island is larger.
 You’ll find countless party hostels in Haadrin, Ban Tai, and Thongsala, chic resorts in the west, and elegant villas with beautiful views in the hills.

 The island is currently experiencing an unprecedented construction boom.
-Investors are buying large plots of land and building rows of holiday homes.
+Investors are buying large plots of land and building rows of holiday homes (which is actually heartbreaking!).
 So, you can expect the range of accommodations to continue growing, and rental prices might even drop a bit.
-Check out my guide on where to stay in Koh Phangan.
+Check out my guide on Where to Stay in Koh Phangan.

 Koh Tao

-But what I love most are the cafes, because Koh Tao has plenty of good ones.
-They offer great coffee, delicious smoothie bowls, pancakes, and croissants.
+What I love most are the cafes.
+Koh Tao has so many good ones, with great coffee, smoothie bowls, pancakes and croissants.

 Koh Phangan